benlau/underline/README.md

 QVariantMap omit(QVariantMap source, QVariantMap paths)
 ```

-Creates a new QVariantMap object which is a clone of the source, but the properties listed in the paths are omitted.
+Creates a new object which is a clone of the source, but the properties listed in the paths are omitted.

 Arguments